w314/notes/javaNotes/javaQA.md

 ### 3.2 Describe abstraction and how would you use it in a project?

+`Abstraction` is a programming principle in which we hide underlying complexity through a simplified interface.

 ### 3.3 Describe polymorphism and how would you use it in a project?

 `polymorphism` means "taking on many forms".
 In the realm of programming, it describes how objects can behave differently in different contexts.
 In OOP polymorphism provides the means to perform a single action in multiple different ways